Lawyer Kim Beatty takes respite from her day job to help children discover the love of reading.

 Children’s stories Harriet the Spy, Something from Nothing, Goodnight Moon, Lemony Snicket and The Secret Garden are not the typical literary titles you’d expect a litigation lawyer with a 20-year career to have lining her bookshelves, but Kim Beatty isn’t just anyone.

-Last May, the mother of teenage sons Christopher and Chas traded in her law texts to build the Children’s Book Bank — a charitable Toronto-based organization and bookstore replete with literacy support and programming, as well as free second-hand children’s books — where she now holds court, reading to the two- to 12-year-old crowd.
+The mother of teenage sons Christopher and Chas traded in her law texts to build the Children’s Book Bank — a charitable Toronto-based organization and bookstore replete with literacy support and programming, as well as free second-hand children’s books — where she now holds court, reading to the two- to 12-year-old crowd.

 “Today, I read Sody Salleratus by Aubrey Davis to a class of kindergarten students, and that’s always fun.
 I like books where the kids participate in the exercise of reading,” says Beatty, who ventured into this new chapter in her life three years ago.